adnankarol/adnankarol/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs?username=adnankarol&show_icons=true&locale=en&layout=compact" alt="adnankarol" />
 </p>

+## Status

+- :chart_with_upwards_trend: Currently aiming to become an AWS Certified Machine Learning Engineer.

-Feel free to contact me for any collaborations :dancers: or any other inquiries :speech_balloon:.
+Feel free to contact me for any collaborations 🤝 or if you have any questions 💬.